Open metering system: Background

-The Open Metering System Specification
+Open Metering System specification

 Several working groups – first in the Open Metering System initiative, since 2015 within the Open Metering System Group e.
 V. – have checked the application of existing standards for interoperable communication of measurement systems since May 2007 and developed additions and specifications.
 For the data transmission defined as primary communication between the actual meters and a gateway (e.g. a Smart Meter Gateway), the EN 13757-x series of standards has been identified as the currently applicable communication standard.
 This series of standards describes the M-Bus both as a physical interface, wired and wireless, as well as the data protocol.
 Both the OMS specification and the KNX standard use the EN 13757-4 standard for wireless communication.
 This means that both measurement data and data from the field of building automation can be transferred via the same system.

 Wide area communication is not the focus of the Open Metering System specification.
 This is solved with proven Internet standards, whereby the transmission should be independent of the physical medium as long as the necessary security mechanisms are observed.

 For data visualization (consumer display), the connection of the building automation at the end customer, and for future services (e.g. tariff or load management) devices are used that work according to the popular KNX standard (ISO/IEC 14543-3 = EN 50090).

 In the specification work, European concerns were also considered.
 On the basis of Mandate M/441 of the European Commission, smart metering should function with an open architecture including communication protocols that enable interoperability.
 For this purpose, the OMS-Group cooperated with KEMA (now DNV) for harmonization with the Dutch regulations NTA 8130/DSMR.

 The requirements for data security and access protection were considered as a decisive prerequisite for the acceptance of intelligent metering systems.
 A device-specific encryption of the consumption data on the basis of common algorithms (AES 128) is part of the OMS specification.

 Compliance with the Open Metering System specification can be checked using the OMS test specification and the OMS conformance test tool.
 The actual proof of OMS conformity is provided by checking the device through an independent testing institute and having issued a certificate by an independent certification body.